tml5800/Project-2-CMPSC-463/README.md

 Runs Dijkstra's Algorithm to compute safest route.

-Draws the route on the map using a blue polyline.
+Draws the route on the map.

-Map zooms to show the entire path.

 🧱 Data Files Explained
 philly_graph.json